TritonVM/triton-vm/specification/arithmetization.md

 #### Instruction `read_io`

 This instruction has no additional transition constraints.
-An Evaluation Argument with the [Input Table](#io-tables) guarantees correct transition.
+An Evaluation Argument with the list of input symbols guarantees correct transition.

 #### Instruction `write_io`

 This instruction has no additional transition constraints.
-An Evaluation Argument with the [Output Table](#io-tables) guarantees correct transition.
+An Evaluation Argument with the list of output symbols guarantees correct transition.